 “It’s just one week.”

 “Jacky paid for all loss from other cases, allowing the guy to work on that case 24/7,” Wallace answered.
-“Even covering fees for all those connection networks so that guy could extract information from all sort of people–or sources.”
+“Even covering fees for all those connection networks so that guy could extract information from all sorts of people–or sources.”

 Everyone turned to Wallace then, including Jacky.